This is the multi-page printable view of this section. Click here to print.

 In addition to the authentication methods, the a7 model must be enabled for authentication to work.
 See the page on configuring your application to understand all the options available to you.

 In the login form, the programmer can then specify success and failure parameters, which can be methods, event names, or router destinations.
-In the below example, the loginform sends the username and password and then specifies success and failure methods to run after the authentication method returns from the server.
+In the below example, you send the username and password to the auth.login event and specify success and failure methods to run after the authentication method returns from the server.

 a7.events.publish('auth.login', {